JustStartedToCode/JustStartedToCode/README.md

 - 👋 Hi, I’m @JustStartedToCode
-- 👀 I’m interested in python and web design.
+- 👀 I’m interested in Java and web design.
 ML
 - 🌱 I’m currently learning Data structures and algo
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some ui/ux design, java project.
 - 📫 How to reach me www.instagram.com/lilrupee_/

 <!---